Questions about the course

 - Secure exams for classroom use are available on the AP Course Audit website.
 Log in to your account and then click on the Secure Documents link within the Resources section of your Course Status page.

 - Teaching and Assessing AP U.S. History is a set of online professional development modules featuring sample free-response questions, along with interactive scoring practice using real student responses.

 - Free-response questions (FRQs) with student samples and scoring guidelines from the 2015 exam and later can be accessed from the exam page.
 Please note that these resources do not reflect the format of the 2018 exam.

-- Scroll down the Scoring column in the free-response questions table to find yearly Student Performance Q&A's from the Chief Reader that describe how students performed on the FRQs, typical student errors, and specific concepts that challenged students the most that year.
+- Scroll down the Scoring column in the free-response questions table to find the Chief Reader Report, a resource previously known as the Student Performance Q&A. In it, the Chief Reader describes how students performed on the FRQs, typical student errors, and specific concepts that challenged students the most that year.

 - The Past Exam Questions page features questions and scoring information from the 2014 exam administration and earlier.
 Note that these questions do not reflect the content, scope, or design specifications of the redesigned AP U.S. History Exam, which was administered for the first time in May 2015.